-Isleworth Country Club is stunning in quite literally every direction.
-From the pristine manicured lawns and blooming flowers, to the ivy walls and true Florida vibe with pink hues and palm trees, each corner of the property simply added to the sleek, fashion-inspired affair Leah and Brian had planned for their wedding day.
+This Isleworth Country Club wedding was stunning in quite literally every direction.
+From the pristinely manicured lawns and blooming flowers to the ivy walls and true Florida vibe with pink hues and palm trees, each corner of the property simply added to the sleek, fashion-inspired affair Leah and Brian had planned for their wedding day.
 Intimate down to the details, they each got ready without the fuss of a formal party and we LOVED getting an opportunity to focus solely on the bride and groom!

-The weather played lots of tricks on us on their wedding day, giving us blasts of sunshine early on in the day but then bringing in rolling clouds of darkness in the afternoon.
-Luckily, the pair decided to spend their time before seeing each other at the altar with each other when they chose to have a first look - which gave us the opportunity to capture all of their portraits before the storms rolled in.
-Leah found peace and enjoyment from the experience, however the first look proved to be stressful for Brian when things ran a little behind, taking away from the raw emotion of seeing his bride for the first time, but once things got going we were all having a good time!
+The weather played lots of tricks on us on their wedding day at Isleworth Country Club, giving us blasts of sunshine early on in the day but then bringing in rolling clouds of darkness in the afternoon.
+Luckily, the pair decided to spend their time before seeing each other at the altar with each other when they chose to have a first look – which gave us the opportunity to capture all of their portraits before the storms rolled in.
+Leah found peace and enjoyment from the experience however, the first look proved to be stressful for Brian when things ran a little behind, taking away from the raw emotion of seeing his bride for the first time, but once things got going we were all having a good time!

 A HUGE THANK YOU to all the vendors that helped make their day amazing!